-Since 1999, the number of case dispositions has far exceeded the number of filings because the Court worked to clear a substantial increase in the compensation filings in previous years.
+Since 1999, the number of case dispositions has far exceeded the number of filings because the Court has worked to clear a substantial increase in the compensation filings in previous years.
 However, because dispositions in workers' compensation cases were held in abeyance for about a year beginning in late October 2003, the clearance rate was only 78% in 2003.
-In 2004, as the Court began to clear pending cases after the Wampler decision was issued, the clearance rate rose to 95%, with the Court disposing of a total of 2338 cases.
-With the sharp increase in workers' compensation filings in 2005, however, the clearance rate fell to 80%.
-If workers' compensation cases are excluded, the clearance rate was 103% for 2005, and the average number of days to disposition for non-compensation cases was 170.
+In 2004, as the Court began to clear pending cases after the Wampler decision was issued, the clearance rate rose to 95%, with the Court disposing of a total of 2,338 cases.
+With the sharp increase in workers' compensation filings in both 2005 and 2006, however, the overall clearance rate fell to 80%.
+If workers' compensation cases are excluded, the clearance rate was 120% for 2006, and the average number of days to disposition for non-compensation cases was 170.